PIL against IPL: Preserving water bigger priority than cricket, Bombay HC tells MCA

-The Mumbai Cricket Association also asked the HC for some time to respond to a PIL asking for matches to be shifted out the state due to water scarcity
+The Mumbai Cricket Association (MCA) also asked the Bombay High Court for some time to respond to a PIL asking for matches to be shifted out Maharashtra due to water scarcity

 The Bombay High Court, while hearing a petition against hosting IPL matches in Maharashtra, said that preserving water should be a bigger priority than cricket, considering the current drought conditions.
 The Mumbai Cricket Association (MCA) in turn told the bench that tickets had already been sold.

 Mumbai’s Wankhede Stadium is slated to host eight IPL matches, including the final on May 29.
 File pic